edgio-docs/edgio-docs/src/guides/v5/performance/caching.md

 Customizing caching keys is a very powerful tool to make your site faster.
 At the same time, it is easy to apply it too broadly causing a loss of performance due to lower cache hit ratio.
 The key to correctly using cache customization is to apply it judiciously and narrowly for specific routes.

-### Caching Responses for POST and other non-GET/HEAD Requests {/*caching-responses-for-post-and-other-non-gethead-requests*/}
+### Caching Responses for Post and Other Non-Get/head Requests {/*caching-responses-for-post-and-other-non-gethead-requests*/}

 {{ PRODUCT_NAME }} only supports caching responses for `GET` and `HEAD` requests.
 Some APIs, particularly those implemented with GraphQL, use `POST` requests by default, with queries being sent through the request body.